LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

-The debugging API defines two multifile predicates, :ref:`logtalk::trace_event/2 <apis:logtalk/0::trace_event/2>` and :ref:`logtalk::debug_handler/3 <apis:logtalk/0::debug_handler/3>` for handiling trace and debug events.
+The debugging API defines two multifile predicates, :ref:`logtalk::trace_event/2 <apis:logtalk/0::trace_event/2>` and :ref:`logtalk::debug_handler/3 <apis:logtalk/0::debug_handler/3>` for handling trace and debug events.
 It also provides a :ref:`logtalk::debug_handler/1 <apis:logtalk/0::debug_handler/1>` multifile predicate that allows an object (or a category) to declare itself as a debug handler provider.
-The Logtalk ``debugger`` and  ``ports_profiler`` tools are regular applications thar are implemented using this API, which can also be used to implement alternative or new debugging related tools.
+The Logtalk ``debugger`` and  ``ports_profiler`` tools are regular applications that are implemented using this API, which can also be used to implement alternative or new debugging related tools.
 See the API documentation for details and the source code of the ``debugger`` and  ``ports_profiler`` tools for usage examples.